tonytomov/jqGrid/README4.11.0.md

 The package is published on [WebJars](http://www.webjars.org/) and it's deployed on [Maven Central]((http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22free-jqgrid%22)) too.

-Remark: the above URLs will be available **after publishing** the release of the version of 4.11.1
+Remark: the above URLs will be available **after publishing** the release of the version of 4.11.0

-The only difference between the version 4.11.1 and the version 4.11.0 is [the fix](https://github.com/free-jqgrid/jqGrid/commit/dc8e21edfc1e162f1321950d925b479760360ad0).

-* Fix of the bug with `mtype` in `delGridRow`.
-The line with the code `type: o.mtype,` was accidentally removed in version 4.11.0.

-### Main new features and improvements implemented in the version 4.11.1.
+### Main new features and improvements implemented in the version 4.11.0.

 * Remove old plugins from free jqGrid (`grid.addons.js`, `grid.postext.js`, `grid.setcolumns.js`, `jquery.tablednd.js`, `jquery.searchfilter.js`, `searchfilter.css`).
 * Add `@license` to the comment of plugins and locale files to hold the information on minimizing.